Hearing Officer: Job Duties & Requirements

 Career and Salary Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), minimal or no change in employment is expected for hearing officers and judges nationwide between 2012 and 2022.
-As reported by the BLS, hearing officers who were employed in May 2012 earned median annual salaries of $87,240 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), employment is expected to decline by 4% for hearing officers and administrative law judges nationwide between 2014 and 2024.
+As reported by the BLS, all administrative law judges, adjudicators and hearing officers who were employed in May 2015 earned median annual salaries of $90,600 (www.bls.gov).

 Alternate Career Options